5 Ways To Fortify Your Immune System

 “However, start with trying small amounts of foods like sauerkraut, kefir or yoghurt – and make sure it’s a yoghurt that actually contains probiotics!”

-Finally, Agnesa says, get your regular dose of Vitamin D in the easiest way by heading into the sunshine in the earlier or latter part of the day.
+Finally, Agnesa says, to get your regular dose of Vitamin D in the easiest way by heading into the sunshine in the earlier or latter part of the day.

 Vitamin D[9] can help to reduce cancer cell growth, control infections and reduce inflammation.